vporton/algebraic-general-topology/README.md

 * The `master` branch is the polished version of the book with errors checked.
 * The `prerelease` branch is a newer but not so polished version of the book believed to be mostly correct.
-* The `devel` branch is the "development" version of the book which is in process of rewriting and may contain errors.
+* The `devel` branch is the "development" version of the book which is in process of rewriting and may contain errors or incompatible notations.